leoduan/leoduan.github.io/index.md

 January 2023, Seminar Talk at Texas A&M University, Department of Statistics

-October 2022, International Conference on Bayesian Nonparametrics
+October 2022, International Conference on Bayesian Nonparametrics in Puerto Varas, Chile

 # Research Interests